Savukku: Protests

 Professor A., a human rights activist said that, one may not necessarily agree with the contents posted by the website but the blocking the website is unacceptable.
 The affected individuals are free to take legal action separately.

 P. Sundarajan, a lawyer opined that, this is most unfortunate, and the particular Judge should refrain himself from hearing the case because he was also written about by the website and this order is nothing but a mockery of justice.

 Citizens for Freedom of Expression, an organisation comprising senior advocates and activists said that they will prosecute in the case on behalf of the website and said that, the court order is a serious threat to freedom of expression.

 A former BBC Tamil employee T.N.
 Gopalan filed a PIL in the Madras High Court, requesting the court to resist government from blocking the website except in the case described in the Information Technology Rules, 2009.
 Gopalan said that, he was not expecting the block on website which has discovered several scams and investigates and publishes information in public welfare.

 J. Anbazhgan, president of Chennai Union of Journalists said that the union believes that the complaint filed by Mahalakhsmi is not accurate and is related to the ownership of 2G tapes by Shankar and a representative from the union has met the chief minister J. Jayalalithaa, to provide relief to Shankar.

 Achimuthu Shankar

-Achimuthu Shankar, alias Savukku Shankar is a former lower division clerk in the Directorate of Vigilance and Anti-corruption, which he joined in 1991.
+Achimuthu Shankar, alias Savukku Shankar is a former lower division clerk in the Directorate of Vigilance and Anti-corruption, which he joined in 1991. under compassionate groiunds on the passing away of his father.
+His son Theo with his ex-wife lawyer Aarthi died on 6 August 2026.

 He had been a member of the CPM party.

 In 2008, he allegedly made public sensational information which included taped conversation between S. K. Upadhyay, then Director of Directorate of Vigilance and Anti-corruption, and L. K. Tripathi, then Chief Secretary, through the Deccan Chronicle English daily newspaper.

 In mid-2010, He published a blog post of information collected through the Right to information act and he was arrested on the charges of road rage next day.
 He said, "The next day I was arrested on some false charges of road rage.
 I was expecting them to [arrest me].
 They did not disappoint".